Priyanshi669/Wastenot/README.md

 * UI by Member 1

-> 📌 This repo will be updated continuously throughout the hackathon.
+> 📌 This repo is finally uploaded completely along with demo video

 Stay tuned as we build WasteNot — a step toward zero food waste! 💚